TinyHedgehogArmy/TinyHedgehogArmy.github.io/Workingnotes.md

 - [x] Fix rendering using in-browser fonts of main SVG
 - [x] Make it so that the top two boxes are in a wrapper of 70% vh, but can change height within that
 - [ ] Fix images so that they're all the same height
+- [ ] Create 'Update' and 'New Charity' forms.

 ##Decision page
 - http://jsbin.com/carihurugute